shradhit7/shradhit7.github.io/_posts/2020-01-10- Full Time Job.md

 - Analytics

 Breif about ZS Interview : Resume Shortlist, call from the hiring manager & after somedays call from a Consultant or Manager.If things go positive then - On-site interview for ~5 hours.
+I'll be starting to work at ZS Associates by first week of Febuary and the next blog post will be related to that!
+Cheers :)